elixirschool/elixirschool/lessons/basics/functions.md

 ## Named Functions

-We can define functions with names so we can refer to them later, these named functions are defined with the `def` keyword within a module.
+We can define functions with names so we can easily refer to them later.
+Named functions are defined within a module using the `def` keyword .
 We'll learn more about Modules in the next lessons, for now we'll focus on the named functions alone.

-Functions defined within a module are available to other modules for use, this is a particularly useful building block in Elixir:
+Functions defined within a module are available to other modules for use.
+This is a particularly useful building block in Elixir:

 ```elixir
 defmodule Greeter do